Crufts Cracks Down on Flat-Faced Dogs Struggling to Breathe

-Kennel Club’s Push for Healthier Dogs
+Kennel Club Pushes for Healthier Pooches

-The Kennel Club said: “From 2026 onwards, all bulldogs, French bulldogs, and pugs with a grade two or grade three RFG Scheme assessment will not be eligible to attend Crufts.
+“From 2026 onwards, all bulldogs, French bulldogs, and pugs with a grade two or grade three RFG Scheme assessment will not be eligible to attend Crufts.
 Previously this exclusion applied only to grade three dogs.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.